 Conclusion

-A fully functional design or proposal is vital to contracting and bidding.
+A fully functional design is vital to contracting and bidding.
 It is a document that will help your clients make an informed decision regarding the project while highlighting your skills and expertise.
 Always ensure you are researching and going above and beyond to create a proposal that will make clients view you as a reliable contractor.
 Creating a construction proposal is a complex and time-consuming task.
 Luckily, with the help of a template, the process can be simplified considerably.